JouniZY/File-Manager-Program/Wireless management programming/Readme.md

 This function will convert the request sent to the device to an indentifiable HTTP URL and then send it to the wireless memory device.
 After that, the function will wait for the return of the device execution result, which is a text string.<br/>

-The URL requests related to the wireless function:
+The URL requests related to the wireless function:<br/>

-1. Get the detectable wireless access point information:
+Get the detectable wireless access point information:
 `/svdo/WIFI{scan}`

 After entering this URL in the browser.
 It will list down the information of all access points, as shown below: